XaviSean/xavisean.github.io/index.md

-## Welcome to XaviSean's Homepage!
+# Welcome to XaviSean's Homepage!

 Hello everyone!
 This is XaviSean.

 I am an undergraduate student in physics major.
 This homepage contains the course notes of many major physics courses.
 I sincerely hope my notes help you get interested in physics and comprehend knowledges.

+# Notes

+## Quantum Field Theory

+This notes of quantum field theory is mainly based on Steve Weinberg's _The Quantum Theory of Fields_.
+I also highly recommand Michael Peskin's _An Introduction to Quantum Field Theory_.

 ### Markdown